-When the screenshot notification shows up, it also gives you the option to edit or delete the screenshot.
-If you miss it, though, or you want to find where it is, you can find it in the Downloads folder.
+When the screenshot notification shows up, it also allows you to edit or delete the screenshot.
+If you miss it or want to find where it is, you can find it in the Downloads folder.

 To access the Downloads folder, open the Files app from the app drawer.
 Select Downloads from the sidebar in the Files app.
-Here you can find all your screenshots that are labelled Screenshot, followed by the date and time they were taken.
-You cannot, however, change the screenshot location on Chromebook and it will remain the destination folder for all your snaps.
+Here you can find all your screenshots that are labeled Screenshot, followed by the date and time they were taken.
+You cannot change the screenshot location on Chromebook, and it will remain the destination folder for all your snaps.

 FAQ: Screenshot on Chromebook